Polaris

 The Product

 Polaris is an internal operating system for running a company.
-It replaces the patchwork of spreadsheets, Notion pages, Slack channels, and scattered markdown files with a single dashboard where everything — goals, metrics, updates, roadmap, and company values — lives in one place.
+It replaces the patchwork of spreadsheets, Notion pages, Slack channels, and scattered markdown files with a single dashboard that holds goals, metrics, updates, the roadmap, and company values.

-What makes it different: both humans and AI agents read from the same source of truth.
-The AI runs locally on your machine, and the entire project lives in a monorepo so the agent always has full context.
+The thing that sets it apart is that both you and the AI read from the same place.
+The AI runs locally on your machine, and the project lives in a monorepo so the agent has full context.

 Timeline